andrasfe/decfed-eth/testbed/README.md

 ## Setup

-Install python packages: `python3 setup.py install`
+Install python packages: `python3 setup.py develop` (important, so that you can debug)

 ### Generate Ethereum Accounts